-Performance Incentive Award Methodology (for Performance Periods beginning on or after September July 1, 20152018)
+Performance Award Methodology (for Performance Periods beginning on or after July 1, 2018)

-I. Determine "Incentive Award Opportunities" for Each Participant2
+I. Determine "Award Opportunities" for Each Participant2

 - Step 1.
-Identify the weights to be allocated to each of the two Performance GoalsStandards for each Participant's Eligible Position.
-The weights vary for each Eligible Position each Performance Period and are set forth in Table 1 on Appendix C for the applicable Performance Period.
-The total of the weights ascribed to the two Performance GoalsStandards (Quantitative and Qualitative) must add up to 100% for each Participant.
-For example, Table 1 on Appendix C may reflect for a Performance Period for the CEO that the weight allocated to the Entity Quantitative Performance GoalStandard is 80%, and the weight allocated to the Individual Qualitative Performance GoalStandard is 20%. - Step 2.
-Identify the weights to be allocated to the various components of Quantitative Performance for each Participant's Eligible Position as set forth on Table 1:

-Benchmark Performance, i.e., Entity and Asset Class Performance, and Peer Performance.
+Identify the weights to be allocated to each of the two Performance Standards for each Participant's Eligible Position.
+The weights vary for each Eligible Position and are set forth in Table 1 for the applicable Performance Period.
+The total of the weights ascribed to the two Performance Standards (Quantitative and Qualitative) must add up to 100% for each Participant.
+For example, Table 1 may reflect for a Performance Period for the CEO that the weight allocated to the Quantitative Performance Standard is 80%, and the weight allocated to the Qualitative Performance Standard is 20%. - Step 2.
+Identify the weights to be allocated to the various components of Quantitative Performance for each Participant's Eligible Position as set forth on Table 1: Benchmark Performance, i.e., Entity and Asset Class Performance, and Peer Performance.
 Entity Performance consists of both TEA and ITF Performance.
-For example, Table 1 may reflect for a Performance Period for the CEO that the weight allocated to the TEA Performance is 51.2%, the weight allocated to ITF Performance is 12.8%, the weight allocated to Asset Class Performance is 0%, and the weight allocated to Peer Performance is 16%. - Step 23.
-Identify the percentage of base salary for the Participant's Eligible Position that determines the Performance Incentive-Award for achievement of the Threshold, Target, and Maximum levels of the Performance GoalsStandards.

-The percentages vary for each Eligible Position each Performance Period and are set forth in Table 1 on Appendix C for the applicable Performance Period.
-For example, Table 1 on Appendix C may show that for a Performance Period the applicable percentages for determining the Performance Incentive Award for the CEO are 0% of his or her base salary for achievement of Threshold level performance of both Performance GoalsStandards, 200% of his or her base salary for achievement of Target level performance of both
+For example, Table 1 may reflect for a Performance Period for the CEO that the weight allocated to the TEA Performance is 51.2%, the weight allocated to ITF Performance is 12.8%, the weight allocated to Asset Class Performance is 0%, and the weight allocated to Peer Performance is 16%. - Step 3.
+Identify the percentage of base salary for the Participant's Eligible Position that determines the Performance Award for achievement of the Threshold and Maximum levels of the Performance Standards.
+The percentages vary for each Eligible Position and are set forth in Table 1 for the applicable Performance Period.
+For example, Table 1 may show that for a Performance Period the applicable percentages for determining the Performance Award for the CEO are 0% of his or her base salary for achievement of Threshold level performance of both Performance Standards and 450% of his or her base salary for achievement of Maximum level performance of both Performance Standards. - Step 4.
+Calculate the dollar amount of the potential Threshold and Maximum awards (the "Award Opportunities") for each Participant by multiplying the Participant's base salary for the Performance Period by the applicable percentage (from Step #2 above).
+For example, assuming the CEO has a base salary of \$750,000 for a Performance Period, based on the assumed percentages set forth in Step #2 above, the CEO will be eligible for a total award of \$0 if he or she achieves Threshold level performance of both Performance Standards and \$3,375,000 (450% of his or her base salary) if he or she achieves Maximum level performance of both Performance Standards.

-2 These Incentive-Award Opportunities represent amounts that each Participant will be awarded if he or she achieves his or her Performance GoalsStandards at varying levels and are calculated at the beginning of each Performance Period or, if later, the date such Participant commences participation in the Performance Incentive Plan.
+2 These Award Opportunities represent amounts that each Participant will be awarded if he or she achieves his or her Performance Standards at varying levels and are calculated at the beginning of each Performance Period or, if later, the date such Participant commences participation in the Performance Plan.